 From the very moment, the human race clawed their way to the top of the food chain.
 Human beings indiscriminately took whatever they needed from the ones who lost out in the same race (the producers and the rest of the consumers).
-This has led to a drastic imbalance in the way resources are a distributed, not just among all the species in the world, but also among our race.
-One-half of the world has more money and food than they what to do with and the other half starves.
+This has led to a drastic imbalance in the way resources are distributed, not just among all the species in the world, but also among our race.
+One-half of the world has more money and food than they need what to do with and the other half starves.
 We as a race are an arrogant one, but over the years, it has noticed certain issues that have cropped up.
 The waste produced in such huge numbers is one of them.
 That’s where decomposition plays a role.

 What is Decomposition?

 When a plant, animal or insect dies it breaks into tiny pieces and eventually, these small pieces become part of the soil.
 This process is known as decomposition.
-It is the process where organic substances break down into a simpler matter. bodies of any living organism strat decomposing shortly after their death.
+It is the process where organic substances break down into simpler matter. bodies of any living organism start decomposing shortly after their death.
 Animals such as worms help in decomposing the organic matter.

 Types of Decomposition